acumos/acumos-python-client/docs/user-guide.rst

 Web-onboarding
 ==============

-When using the session.dump(model, 'my-model', '~/') for web-onboarding, you created the following three files :
+Before using web-onboarding you need to create a model bundle composed of the three following files :

-metadata.json
+**metadata.json**

-model.proto
+**model.proto**

-model.zip
+**model.zip**

-stored in the 'my-model' folder.
+Please look at the Pypi link above to know how to create this model bundle.

-Now, you have to zip this three file in an only one :
+Once the model bundle is created, you have to zip this three files in an only one :

 .. code-block:: bash